malyabee/IaC/ansible_lab/README.md

 #### Host compatability :

-    This Vagrant verified on Mac OS.
+    This Vagrant verified on Mac and Windows

 You can learn ansible using